Intro to Competition: Part 1

 Competition is a privilege, not a right.
 And privileges come with responsibilities.
 Aside from training, student-athletes must understand and follow through with the personal and financial commitments of getting into the ring.

-• Proficient in footwork, basic offense and defensive exchanges
+• Proficient in footwork, basic offense, and defensive exchanges

 • Read and understand Muay Thai Ontario competition rules and regulations